 It is the goal of the College and this operational team to hold events on campus in a responsible, safe, and inclusive manner.

-Events for members of the campus community (student clubs and organizations, academic discussions, etc.) will be permitted this fall, so long as they meet all safety and physical distancing guidelines.
+Events for members of the campus community (student clubs and organizations, academic discussions, etc.) will be permitted, so long as they meet all safety and physical distancing guidelines.

 Visitors, defined as any person who is not a current Allegheny student, faculty member, or staff member, will not be permitted to attend campus events in person.